The Novo Nordisk Foundation wants to encourage scientific learning and interest, knowledge and competencies within natural science education.

 Applicants must be actively involved in natural science education and/or natural science outreach.

-The applicants may be a public-sector or nonprofit organization or an individual person.
+The applicants may be a public-sector or nonprofit organisation or an individual person.

 Applicants must be based at an educational institution, knowledge institution, association, municipality or the like in Denmark (a host institution) during the grant period.